docs

 - For a multi-practice billing company, can the demo operator show that an ERA for Practice A cannot post against claims in Practice B's context?

-If any of these are demoed with a canned walkthrough rather than a live file, press for a live run.
-The difference between a system that handles these cases correctly and one that does not is invisible until an edge case hits the ledger.
+If any of these get a canned walkthrough instead of a live file, press for a live run.
+The difference between a system that handles these cases and one that does not stays invisible until an edge case hits the ledger.

 Frequently asked questions